Winter is Official Here!

 How to Protect Plants from Frost.

 Warm days and clear nights increase the risk of frost.
-As a very general guide, plants will small tough needle like foliage are less susceptible to cold damage than soft leaf varieties.
+As a very general guide, plants with small tough needle like foliage are less susceptible to cold damage than soft leaf varieties.

 Tips for protecting plants from frost damage.